Louvre Museum: Explore Paris’s Most Famous Museum

-Musée du Louvre is one of the most impressive museums that I’ve visited.
-The Louvre Museum holds many Western Civilization’s most famous masterpieces, including the Mona Lisa by Leonardo da Vinci.
+Musée du Louvre is one of the most impressive museums I’ve visited.
+The Louvre Museum holds many of Western Civilization’s most famous masterpieces, including the Mona Lisa by Leonardo da Vinci.

 On my solo trip to Europe, I got a chance to visit Paris, and the Louvre was my first stop.
 In this article, I’d like to share my insights and tips for visiting the museum.